tskela/Atelier-Q-A-API/README.md

 npm start
 ```

-You will need to install PostgreSQL and change the connection string in the database file to refer to your Postgres database.
+You will need to install PostgreSQL, change the connection string in the database file to refer to your Postgres database and run the ETL code to seed your database.